INFORMED DECISIONS

 What size is the solar project you are developing?

-We are building a 135 MWac solar project in McLean County.
+We are building a 135-MWac solar project in McLean County on approximately 1,300 acres.

 Where is it going to be built?